pip-services/pip-services-docs/content/en/golang/commons/convert/map_converter.md

 - **returns**: map[string]interface{} - map object or empty map when conversion is not supported.

 #### ToNullableMap
-Converts value into map object or returns null when conversion is not possible.
+Converts value into map object or returns nil when conversion is not possible.

 > ToNullableMap(value interface{}) *map[string]interface{}

 - **value**: interface{} - the value to convert.
-- **returns**: *map[string]interface{} - map object or null when conversion is not supported.
+- **returns**: *map[string]interface{} - map object or nil when conversion is not supported.

 ### Examples